List of Works T

 2016 Size 9Ocm x 75cm Acrylics on Canvas

 The Couch A nickname for Te Paepae.
-The place of men where the masculine force is at home with his mana.
+The place of old old men where the masculine force is at home with his mana and feet on the earth he speaks from.
 Specifically woven whakapapa steeped in custom and ritual when a man speaks to the living carvings and weavings in the wharenui.
+Papa Bob kept his bed in the wharenui facing the threshold entrance long before new furniture replaced the whariki.
+He lifted me up once and pointed to the manuhiri out the door whispering we were better than all of them because we had magic up our sleeves.

 2017 Size 9Ocm x 75cm Acrylics on Canvas